snehamitra/SCARlink/README.md

 ## Installation

+It is optional to install SCARlink in a conda environment that also has R packages Seurat v4 and ArchR installed.
+If you already have the R packages installed and want to run SCARlink without conda, jump directly to step 2 of installation.

+#### 1. Conda setup

-To install SCARlink first create a conda environment:
+To install SCARlink within conda, first create a conda environment:

 ``` python
 conda create -n scarlink-env python=3.8